 In my role as associate social media editor for Who What Wear UK, I spend a lot of time on the internet.
 A ton of that time is spent on Instagram, which means I stumble across new brands around the world nearly every day.
-So it felt natural to start a monthly column that will bring you new brands and designers to discover, support and love before they get big—and it's also a chance to find unique pieces to wear so you stick out from the crowd.
+So it felt natural to start the year with a massive list of the new brands and designers to discover, support and love as they get big—and it's also a chance to find unique pieces to wear so you stick out from the crowd.
 See my latest finds below.

 Untitled is a seasonless womenswear label from India.
-The moment I spotted it I knew the whole brand would be something special; I particularly love this Limi Dress.
-The patterns and cuts are totally unique, and even though it's on the other side of the world, it speaks to many trends that are big right now over here.
+The moment I spotted it, I knew the whole brand would be something special; I particularly love this Limi dress.
+The patterns and cuts are totally unique, and even though it's on the other side of the world, it speaks to many trends that are big over here.

 Alexa de la Cruz

 Alexa de la Cruzjewellery is handcrafted in Mexico City.
 Inspired by "organic forms and traditional Mexican silversmithing," all of the pieces are fantastic, but my favourites are the massive glass pendants.